 - You should apply for graduation at least two semesters in advance, after completing at least 85 semester units. - See major department for specific graduation course and unit requirements. - File your application no later than the Processing Deadline dates shown below.
-Submitting your application by the priority processing deadline allows us to review your graduation requirements before Advance Registration ends for your last term of attendance. - Graduation applications are available at: www.sjsu.edu/registrar/forms/index.html. - Major/Minor Forms are available from your department office. - Submit a completed graduation application, Major form (and Minor form as applicable), in a sealed department envelope to the the Registrar's Office, located in the Student Services Center.
-Incomplete applications will be returned and may cause a delay in graduation.
+Submitting your application by the priority processing deadline allows us to review your graduation requirements before Advance Registration ends for your last term of attendance. - Graduation applications are available at: www.sjsu.edu/registrar/forms/index.html. - Major/Minor Forms are available from your department office. - Submit a completed graduation application, Major form (and Minor form as applicable), in a sealed department envelope to the Registrar's Office, located in the Student Services Center.
+Incomplete applications will be returned and may cause a delay in graduation. - Only original signed documents are acceptable. - All courses and requirements must be completed by the date of graduation and transcripts received within one month after graduation.
+Any Incomplete (I) or Record Delayed (RD) grade must be cleared before your degree can be awarded.
+Once your degree has been posted, no grade changes will be made to your record.